 For our first analysis using the software, we worked with two CCAs to address the cost of servicing solar NEM customers with net surplus generation.
 These are CCA customers with existing solar under the NEM tariff that produce more electricity than is used by their buildings (homes, schools, businesses, etc.).
 As a result of excess solar generation, these customers generate excess electricity bill credits which are required to be paid out by the CCAs through an annual true-up.

-We studied the benefits of pairing battery storage devices to be used for load shaping while providing back-up power to the host customers.
+We studied the benefits of pairing energy storage systems to be used for load shaping while providing back-up power to the host customers.
 The load shaping strategy relied on charging the batteries with excess solar generation and discharging the batteries between 4 to 9 pm.
 The battery charge and discharge cycles can be selected as desired by each CCA to minimize electricity procurement beyond already contracted power when wholesale costs are high.

 As a first step, we collected and ingested the 15 minute and hourly interval import and export data from all the customers in the study.
-We then grouped the customers by specific rate schedule and class to identify the top opportunity groups where a CCA can achieve the most benefit per deployed battery storage.
+We then grouped the customers by specific rate schedule and class to identify the top opportunity groups where a CCA can achieve the most benefit per deployed energy storage system.
 In this case, customers under the A-6 rate schedule were selected since just 90 customers provide 10.3% of all net electricity exports.
 The software then was used to perform a load clustering activity to identify the specific customers within the A-6 group of customers that had a consistent evening peak profile suitable for load flattening using the batteries.
 As shown in the presentation included below delivered at the 2019 Business of Local Energy Symposium conference CCA Cutting Edge Projects, the results of the simulations support the thesis that batteries could be used to provide economic benefits to CCAs by reducing the excess generation credit payments, reducing procurement of electricity during the specified 4 to 9 pm period, while still providing back up to the customers.
 Additionally, the greenhouse gas (GHG) emissions impact were studied using two methodologies.
 We will cover the GHG impact analysis in the next TerraBlog post!